cgiff9/automata/dfa/README.txt

 ZERO   : Upon reading '0', go to the given array index ONE    : Upon reading '1', go to the given array index
 -------------------------------------------------
-* One and only one START state must exist.
+*One and only one START state must exist.

-For example, in our "oddNumberZeroes.txt" file, the first line tells us that there is a state named "q0", which is the START state, but is not the FINAL state.
+For example, in the "oddNumberZeroes.txt" file, the first line tells us that there is a state named "q0", which is the START state, but is not the FINAL state.
 If "q0" reads a '0', it goes to "q1".